akin2662/URDF-Generation-and-Gazebo-Simulation/README.md

       `ros2 run rally_car error_values.py`

       to print the values of error in terminal

+15. You can also control your car using teleop in a racing competition arena, to do this, use the commands given below:

+      `ros2 launch package_name competition.launch.py`

+       This would launch the arena

+       `ros2 run rally_car rally_car_telop.py`

+       This would run the teleop script and you would be able to control the car through the terminal

-Note*: a custom message Errorval and Controlval is used to get the error values and control values of the yaw angle in order to plot them.
+**Note**: a custom message Errorval and Controlval is used to get the error values and control values of the yaw angle in order to plot them.
 This is because, rqt_plot takes single values and not data of type arrays.
 The msg Errorval and Control val is published to /error/val and /control/val topics.
-Another node 'Error_values' is subscribed to these topics and prints the values (error only) to the terminal
+Another node 'Error_values' is subscribed to these topics and prints the values (error only) to the terminal.

+**Note**: It is assumed that you have ros2 already installed on your PC.
+I have done this project on  ROS2 Galactic Geoechelone

 ## How it works
 * The program consists of a move forward method, a control method and an imu_callback